oh-my-fish/oh-my-fish/README.md

 ## Creating Packages

-Oh My Fish uses an advanced and well defined plugin architecture to ease plugin development, including init/uninstall events and function autoloading.
-[See the documentation](docs/en-US/Packages.md) for more details.
+Oh My Fish uses an advanced and well defined plugin architecture to ease plugin development, including init/uninstall hooks, function and completion autoloading.
+[See the packages documentation](docs/en-US/Packages.md) for more details.

 [fishshell]: http://fishshell.com